IsraelYemer/Array-With-Random-Numbers/README.md

 # Array-With-Random-Numbers
-Demonstrate how to generate array of random numbers with a given length
+Demonstrate how to generate array of random numbers with a given length in Java